 4. Show Off Your Green Thumb

 It can be depressing when there’s not much greenery outside.
 Green is a symbol of life, and can even have calming effects.
 So what better way to bring green back into a senior's life during drab months than indoor gardening?
 Try making planters or decorating pots with them in addition to maintaining beautiful indoor flowers or plants for an extra personal touch.

 5. Make Gifts for Loved Ones

 In the seasons of thankfulness and giving, sometimes a small gift goes a long way.
 Photobooks, cookies, clothes, and decorations are all wonderful, personalized gifts for friends and loved ones.
 While making gifts, talk about who they’re going to be given to, and any special memories that the senior has of them.
 This engages them creatively and socially, making it a great bonding activity.

 Though there may be bad weather on the horizon, that doesn’t mean fun has to end!
-Indoor senior activities are versatile and engaging, and suitable for any age or ability level.
+Indoor activities for seniors are versatile and engaging, and suitable for any age or ability level (get the grandkids involved, too!).
 Keeping seniors engaged all year round is critical for their health, and keeps them loving life to its fullest.

 This blog was originally published October 31, 2017, and was last updated on December 12, 2022.